• Skip to main content

 ✏️ Things To Note:

-- Thickness: The envelope border is two layers thick, so keep this in mind if you're using blanket or chunky yarn.
+2. Thickness: The crochet envelope border is two layers thick, so keep this in mind if you're using blanket or chunky yarn.

-- Yarn Consumption: This border is a yarn eater!
+3. Yarn Consumption: The crochet envelope border is a yarn eater!
 Make sure you have enough yarn to essentially make two borders around your project, plus extra for closing the border.

 🪡 Materials Needed